vegaprotocol/specs/protocol/0082-RFPR-on_chain_referral_program.md

 }
 ```

-If a party is already a referee, and submits another `JoinTeam` transaction, their membership will be transferred to the new team at the end of the epoch (after any [team disbandments](#disbanding-a-team) are enacted).
+If a party is already a referee, and submits another `JoinTeam` transaction, their membership will be transferred to the new team at the end start of the next epoch.
 Note, if the referee has submitted multiple transactions in an epoch, the referee will be transferred using the latest valid transaction.

 ## Disbanding a team